 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, St Wilfrid's School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, St Wilfrid's Church or England School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.